Codecademy/docs/content/cpp/concepts/errors/errors.md

   - 'paths/computer-science'
 ---

 In C++, error messages and their different types help detect and debug issues in the code.

-Some common types of errors are:

-- Syntax Errors
-- Run-Time Errors
-- Link-Time Errors
-- Logic Errors
+Errors can be detected before, during, or after the code has been compiled and executed.
+Since there are many different errors that could occur, they are classified into groups.

 ## Syntax Errors